bryantvu/HuaweiQuickApp-WebviewSample/README.md

 ### Embedded WebView component

-Uncomment the <web> object located at the end of the <template> object at the top of the page of /src/Hello/hello.ux and comment the rest of the contents within the parent div.
+Uncomment the web object located at the end of the template object at the top of the page of /src/Hello/hello.ux and comment out the rest of the contents within the parent div.

 ```html
 <template>